mikegcoleman/docker101-linux/part-2/README.md

 * To persist data (and improve performance) Volumes are used.
 * Volumes (and the directories they are built on) are not managed by the storage driver, and will live on if a container is removed.

-The following exercises will help to illustrate those concepts in practicc.
+The following exercises will help to illustrate those concepts in practice.

 Let's start by looking at layers and how files written to a container are managed by something called *copy on write*.